Anshita-Bhasin/Cypress_Examples/README.md

 Repo for practising cypress cases

-1. Test --> How to submit the form  without passing locators
+1. Cypress/Integration/TabTest --> How to submit the form  without passing locators